alexandra-simeonova/drafts/authorization-docu.md

 - **expirationCheckInterval** the number of seconds to pass between each check if the token is about to expire.
 The default value is `5` seconds.

-## Another Authentication Provider
+## Custom authorization provider

-If you are using another authentication provider, you can also implement the following functions for Luigi.
+If you are using another authentication provider you can also implement the following functions for Luigi.

 ```javascript
 export class CustomAuthenticationProvider {